Second Congo War: Dispute over death toll

 The Human Security Report Project (HSRP) of Simon Fraser University has challenged the toll of 5.4 million war-related deaths between 1998 and 2008.
 It states that of the IRC's five periodic estimates, two that cover a period from 1998 to 2001 are flawed, and the reported 2.6 million deaths therein should not be included in the total death toll.
 The other three periodic IRC estimates cover a period from May 2001 – April 2007, and in which 2.83 million of the total 5.4 million deaths were reported.
 The HSRP argued that the estimates were built on a general death rate that was far too low for Congo, and that most of those people would have most likely died anyway.
 Thus, the IRC figure should be revised to 860,000 total war-related excess deaths.

-In response to the criticism from HSRP, one of the authors of the IRC report argued the following: Although there may have been small statistical discrepancies in the original study, the IRC report had been widely peer-reviewed and was judged to be an accurate estimate of the war-related excess deaths.
+In response to the criticism from HSRP, one of the authors of the IRC report acknowledged small statistical discrepancies in the original study, but argued that the report had been widely peer-reviewed and was judged to be an accurate estimate of the war-related excess deaths.